metrumresearchgroup/pkgr/integration_tests/simple/guide.md

   - assertthat (dependency)
   - crayon (dependency)

 4. After running `pkgr install`, you should see a pkgr cache-folder created in an appropriate temp directory.
 On Mac, for example, it might be `/Users/<user>/Library/Caches/pkgr`.
-Look in the install logs for a line such as: `INFO[0004] downloading required packages within directory   dir=/Users/johncarlos/Library/Caches/pkgr`
+If you can't find it, look in the install logs for a line such as: `INFO[0004] downloading required packages within directory   dir=/Users/johncarlos/Library/Caches/pkgr` to help figure out where you computer has made a cache.
   - Inside the top-level pkgr cache folder, you should see at least two folders:
     - `CRAN-<HASH>`: Should contain `src` and `binary` subfolders that, after drilling down, contain the source and binary packages that were used to perform the installation.
     - `r_packagedb_caches`:  Should contain a file with a hashed name.
 This file is the parsed PACKAGES information from one of the repos used during installation.